Short-staffed Minnesota Wild shut out 3-0 by St. Louis Blues

 That's when the team was briefly down to only 16 skaters and just nine of them were forwards.

-Already short-staffed due to injury and illness, the Wild offense reflected its circumstances and was blanked 3-0 by the Blues on Sunday in front of 18,745 at Xcel Energy Center to wrap a weekend back-to-back winless.
+Already short-staffed due to injury and illness, the Wild offense reflected its circumstances and the team was blanked 3-0 by the Blues on Sunday in front of 18,745 at Xcel Energy Center to wrap a back-to-back winless weekend.

+"We got disrupted in the second," Wild coach Dean Evason said.
+"But we have to find a way to win a hockey game like that, grind it out, and we didn't."

 This is the first time since Dec.
 7-9 the team has dropped consecutive games, and the Wild suffered their first shutout since Nov.
 8.